strapi/nextjs-corporate-starter/README.md

 ### Psst...

-If you are contributing often - we have a script in `package.json` that brings your local project up to speed with the upstream (original) project main branch, just run:
+If you find yourself contributing frequently, we've provided a script in the package.json to help keep your local project synchronized with the main branch of the upstream (original) project.
+Simply execute the following command:

 ```bash
 yarn repo:upstream